cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 `BlindEvaluate` triggers `InverseError` when the function is about to calculate the inverse of a zero scalar, which does not exist and therefore yields a failure in the protocol.
-This only occurs for `info` values that map to the secret key of the server.
-Thus, clients that observe this signal are assumed to know the server secret key.
-Hence, this error can be a signal for the server to replace its secret key.
+This only occurs for `info` values that map to the private key of the server.
+Thus, clients that cause this error should be assumed to know the server private key.
+Hence, this error can be a signal for the server to replace its private key.

 The server sends both `evaluatedElement` and `proof` back to the client.
 Upon receipt, the client processes both values to complete the POPRF computation